PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 ### Google Cloud Storage

-[GCS Storage](/api/latest/storage.md#gcs) is a storage option that uploads flows to a Google Cloud Storage bucket.
+[GCS Storage](/api/latest/storage.md#gcs) is a storage option that saves flows to and references flows stored in a Google Cloud Storage bucket.

 ```python
 from prefect import Flow